jinghuazhao/Caprion/README.md

-# Caprion pilot study
+## PCA-autoencoder comparison

-The example compares performances of PCA and autoencoder for dimension reduction, as adapted from https://www.r-bloggers.com/pca-vs-autoencoders-for-dimensionality-reduction/ and shown in[pca_ae_test.html](pca_ae_test.html), so that `the autoencoder is better at reconstructing the original data set than PCA when k is small, however the error converges as k increases.
+The example compares performances of PCA and autoencoder for dimension reduction, which is adapted from https://www.r-bloggers.com/pca-vs-autoencoders-for-dimensionality-reduction/ and shown in[pca_ae_test.html](pca_ae_test.html), so that `the autoencoder is better at reconstructing the original data set than PCA when k is small, however the error converges as k increases.
 For very large data sets this difference will be larger and